sv2dev/tasque/README.md

 ### React to queue position changes

-In this example, the task will log the queue position whenever it changes.
+In this example, a position listener is passed to the `add` method.
+It will be called every time the queue position changes.

 ```ts
 queue.add(